multidisciplinary teams

-I’ve spent the last 18 months leading Teacher Services.
 Teacher Services is one of DfE’s largest digital portfolios.
 We have long-lived service teams that are empowered to decide how to achieve their objectives.
-We’ve grown quickly and have been changing …
+We’ve grown quickly and have been changing how we work together as we scale.
+We’re moving from building great services as individual teams, to making decisions about the journey for teachers across their careers.

 People who apply for teaching training have found that getting 2 references before submitting an application, can be a real barrier.
 Here, Frankie Roberto and Myles Jarvis go into more detail about how data, research and working more closely with policy colleagues has brought about a significant change.